-Automatic transcription - otherwise known as automatic speech recognition (ASR) or speech-to-text (STT) - converts speech to text.
+Automatic transcription - otherwise known as automatic speech recognition (SR) or speech-to-text (STT) converts speech to its text equivalent.
 In the simplest form of this technology, the input is a stream of digital audio and the output is a stream of digital text.
 Complexities abound as systems must deal with different speakers, languages, styles, and contexts.
-Researchers explored many different approaches, and four lessons emerged:

-- 1. Learning is better than programming; - 2.
-Global optimization of gradient local decisions is crucial; - 3.
-Top-down and bottom-up knowledge must be combined; - 4.
-Metrics on shared benchmarks matter.
+Researchers explored many different approaches, and four lessons emerged: Learning is better than programming; Global optimization of gradient local decisions is crucial; Top-down and bottom-up knowledge must be combined; and Metrics on shared benchmarks matter.